 Inspired by the photography of Fredrik Marsh, DRESDEN ABANDONED is a musical impression of a sampling of pictures from Fred's work, TRANSITIONS: THE DRESDEN PROJECT (http://www.fredrikmarsh.com/portfolio.cfm?nK=10190&nS=0&nL=1).
 Fred had a fellowship to phtograph the abandoned post Soviet buildings of Dresden.
 The collection is striking and worth obtaining.

 I chose five of photos from this collection, and haved represented them as they struck me.
 Each of the movements contains some approach to improvisation, whether it simply be phrasing as in "Waiting", or full-on motivic improvisation as in "Abandoned Factory".
-The backing tracks may be in a fixed format, or in an Ableton set where the performer has more control over the improvised sections.
+I have created a player app for this piece, so that you don't need any more than a computer (Mac or PC) that connects to a sound system to be able to perform it.

 From 'Find Another Bath': an art book presenting images and works focusing on the other, often ignored, side of Bath.